mccarthysean/mccarthysean.github.io/_posts/2020-11-07-timescale-dash-flask-part-1.md

 Note a few things about the above Docker-Compose file:

 1. It uses the `timescale_network` we created in the previous step.
 2. It uses a volume to persist the database's data, even if the Docker container is removed or replaced.
 This is very common for 'Dockerized' databases.
 3. It uses port 5432 (this will be important when we try to access the database in the future).
 4. It uses a custom configuration file, and a `.env` file to store secret database connection information, like your database password.
-Let's create those two files:
+Let's create those two files next.

 Here's the custom configuration file, in case you want/need to change any of these settings in the future.
 The file is too long to put in a code block in this article, so just click <a href="/assets/files/posts/2020/postgresql_custom.conf">this link</a>, then copy and paste the text into a file called `postgresql_custom.conf` and put it in the root of your project folder.